nebhead/PiFire-Pages/03-installation.md

 At this point you should be able to access the WebUI via a browser on your smart phone, tablet or PC device.
 For the configuration step, it's recommended to complete this on your PC or tablet with a little more browser screen size.

 Simply navigate to the IP address of your device for example (you can usually find the IP address of your device from looking at your router's configuration/status pages).
 My router typically assigns IPs with prefixes of 192.168.10.XXX.
 I'll use examples on my home network here, so you'll see URLs like: http://192.168.10.42  Yours may look different depending on your routers firmware/manufacturer (i.e. 10.10.0.XXX, etc.)

-> **📝 Note**
->
+{: .note }
-**Note:** It's highly recommended to set a static IP for your Pi in your router's configuration.
+> It's highly recommended to set a static IP for your Pi in your router's configuration.
 This will vary from manufacturer to manufacturer and is not covered in this guide.
 A static IP ensures that you will be able to access your device reliably, without having to check your router for a new IP every so often.

 #### Welcome to Configuration Wizard